almogShenkar/Weather/README.md

-# Weather libary
+# Weather library
-C# libary which provides weather services for your app.<br>
+C# library which provides weather services for your app.<br>
 easy to use.

 ##How to install: